Red Bank Battlefield

 The Red Bank Battlefield is located along the Delaware River in National Park, Gloucester County, New Jersey.
 It was the location of the Battle of Red Bank in the American Revolutionary War on October 22, 1777.
 Fort Mercer and its sister, Fort Mifflin in Pennsylvania, defended the river and prevented the British from using it for transportation.
 The forts successfully delayed the British, but in the end, they were both destroyed or abandoned.

 Today the site of the Battle of Red Bank still has the trenches and cannons used by the 100 American soldiers fighting against 2000 British and Hessian soldiers.
 The Whitall House is an original home that was there during the battle and was used as a field hospital.
 It is open for tours today.

 The site is a part of the Gloucester County Parks system called Red Bank Battlefield Park.

 James and Ann Whitall House

-The central feature of the park is the James and Ann Whitall House.
-This structure, a brick and stone house just outside the works of Fort Mercer, served as a hospital for some of the men wounded in the fighting.
+The central feature of the park is the James and Ann Whitall House, located at the end of Hessian Avenue.
+It was built in 1748 by James Whitall Sr. and features Georgian architecture.
+The house was documented by the Historic American Buildings Survey (HABS) in 1936.
+This brick and stone house just outside the works of Fort Mercer, served as a hospital for some of the men wounded in the fighting.
 The house suffered damage during the battle.
 Ann Cooper Whitall had remained in the house during the fighting and tended to the wounded, earning her the epithet "Heroine of Red Bank."